 There are several reasons why someone might engage in self-harm.
 Some people might engage in self-harm as a way to cope with feelings like self-loathing, sadness, emptiness, guilt, and rage.
-In short, because they have strong negative emotions they’re unable to manage.
+In short, because they have strong negative emotions, they’re unable to manage.
 Thus, self-harming can be used as a way to release pain and tension building up inside.
 Self-harm might also be used to express feelings the person is unable to verbalise in words, which is something that needs to be watched for in those with learning disabilities.

-Another common reason for engaging in self-harm might be due to needing to gain some sort of control in their lives or as punishment for something they have done or something they’ve imagined they’ve done.
-Not only that, but it could even be used as a distraction for other life circumstances or as a way to feel something if the person feels numb so they can feel alive.
+Another common reason for engaging in self-harm might be due to needing to gain some sort of control in their lives or as a punishment for something they have done or something they’ve imagined they’ve done.
+Not only that, but it could even be used as a distraction from other life circumstances or as a way to feel something if the person feels numb so they can feel alive.

 My Self-Harm Story